Jackal (Marvel Comics character): Clone Saga

-During the "Clone Saga", it was much later revealed that the clone of Peter had survived the explosion and gone into hiding under the alias of Ben Reilly, and the Jackal who died at Shea Stadium was later revealed to be a clone.
-Nearly five years later, another clone of Jackal would marry the original clone of Gwen and the two would live under the assumed names Warren Miles and Gwen Miles.
-This clone of Warren eventually died of the clone degeneration that afflicted most of the Jackal's clones.
-The real Jackal resurfaced, where his experiments mutated his own DNA and give himself an actual jackal's attributes; his physical abilities had previously been the result of training rather than any superhuman powers.
+During the "Clone Saga", it is revealed that Peter's clone had survived the explosion and gone into hiding under the alias of Ben Reilly.
+The Jackal who died at Shea Stadium was also a clone.
+Nearly five years later, another clone of Jackal would marry Gwen's original clone, and the two would live under the assumed names Warren Miles and Gwen Miles.
+This clone of Warren eventually dies of the degeneration that afflicts most of the Jackal's clones.
+The real Jackal resurfaces, where his experiments mutate his own DNA and give him an actual jackal's attributes.

-When Reilly returns years later to New York City as the Scarlet Spider and allied with Spider-Man, the Jackal also returned to unleash his clone army and convinced both Parker and Reilly that the latter was the original Spider-Man, and the former was the clone.
-The Jackal created a number of clones of Peter who came into conflict with Spider-Man, the Scarlet Spider, and Kaine.
-Ultimately, the Jackal, in the process of attempting to kill and replace millions of people with clones that he could control, was killed falling off a tall building while trying to save the clone of Gwen.
+When Reilly returns years later to New York City as the Scarlet Spider and allies with Spider-Man, the Jackal also returns to unleash his clone army and convinced both Parker and Reilly that the latter was the original Spider-Man, and the former was the clone.
+The Jackal creates clones of Peter who come into conflict with Spider-Man, the Scarlet Spider, and Kaine.
+Jackal also created diminutive clones of Spider-Man called Jacks that are similar to his creation Jack.
+Ultimately, the Jackal, in the process of attempting to kill and replace millions of people with clones that he can control, falls off a tall building while trying to save Gwen's clone and dies.
+This would later be revealed to be a clone of Jackal that operated in the Catskill Mountains.

-It was ultimately revealed that the Jackal and this storyline's other major players had unknowingly been duped by Norman Osborn.
-The Jackal and various others (including Kaine) had been tricked into thinking that Reilly was the original and that Peter was the clone.
+Because of Norman Osborn, the Jackal and various others (including Kaine) had been tricked into thinking that Reilly was the original and that Peter was the clone.
 All of the Jackal's machinations were influenced by his incorrect assertion that he knew who the real Peter was.